anaes-dev/qrh-ios/README.md

 - Easily updatable through modification of JSON assets
 - [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa] Released under same Creative Commons license as original work

+This application has been neither professionally developed nor tested.
+It carries no certification markings, regulatory approvals or technical assessment appraisals.
+Please read full guidance and disclaimers on first launch.

 ## License
 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].